What Does a Marketing Consultant Do for a Small Business?

 - 5 min read

-If you’ve been searching for a marketing consultant for your small business, you’re probably already past the “maybe I should do something about marketing” stage.
-You know you need more direction, but you’re just not sure what working with a consultant actually looks like, or whether it’s worth it.
+If you’ve been searching for a marketing consultant for your small business, you’re likely past the “maybe I should do something about marketing” stage.
+You know you need more direction, but you’re unsure what working with a consultant actually looks like or whether it’s worth it.

 This guide breaks it all down: what a marketing consultant does, the specific ways they help small businesses grow, and how to tell when it’s the right time to bring one on.